 “And when he sits on the throne of his kingdom [this is what he needs to do], he shall write for himself in a book a copy of this law, approved by the Levitical priests.
 And it shall be with him, and he shall read it all the days of his life, that he may learn to fear the LORD his God by keeping all the words of this law and these statutes, and doing them, that his heart may not be lifted up above his brothers, and that he may not turn aside from the commandment, either to the right hand or to the left, so that he may continue long in his kingdom, he and his children, in Israel.”

 So, this is the picture: God says, “You can have a king, but the whole design is the earthly king needs to represent me as heavenly King.
-He needs to be close to my laws and following my ways, so that as he leads and you follow him as king, you will ultimately be following...” who as king?
-The Lord.
-God said, “You’ll be following me as king.”
-So, the whole design in the kingdom...when we come back here to 2 Samuel 7, the whole design is that, in the Davidic kingdom, it would be a reflection of the kingdom of Yahweh...of God.
+He needs to be close to my laws and following my ways, so that as he leads and you follow him as king, you will ultimately be following me as king.”
+So, when we come back here to 2 Samuel 7, the whole design is that, in the Davidic kingdom, it would be a reflection of the kingdom of Yahweh, the kingdom of God.

 It would be a reflection of His rule.
 So, that’s what’s happening here in 2 Samuel 7.
 So, you’ve got in your notes there “The Davidic Kingdom.”
 In 2 Samuel 5, David is anointed as king, and that’s what they would do.
 They would anoint him.
 The king was referred to as the “anointed one.”
-Hold onto that...the anointed one...the Lord’s anointed.
+Hold onto that title, “the anointed one” or sometimes it is called, “the Lord’s anointed.”
 So, here he is; he is anointed as king, and God says to him, “I’m going to raise you up and establish this kingdom.”

-What He says to him...you see it down there in verses 12-13.
-“When your days are fulfilled and you lie down with your fathers, I will raise up your offspring after you...” seed, offspring “...after you, who shall come from your body, and I will establish his kingdom.
+What He says to him, and you see it down there in verses 12-13.
+“When your days are fulfilled and you lie down with your fathers, I will raise up your offspring after you…” The words “seed” and “offspring” are used interchangeably. “…after you, who shall come from your body, and I will establish his kingdom.
 He shall build a house for my name, and I will establish the throne of his kingdom forever.”
 Circle that, “forever” because that’s big all throughout the rest of this passage.

 Look at verse 16, “And your house and your kingdom shall be made sure forever before me.
-Your throne shall be established forever...” end of verse 16.
-Then, you get down to verse 24, when David’s praying to God, “And you established for yourself your people Israel to be your people forever.”
-Verse 25, “And now, O LORD God, confirm forever the word you have spoken...”
-Verse 26, “Your name will be magnified forever...”
-Verse 29, “Now therefore may it please you to bless the house of your servant, so that it may continue forever before you.”
+Your throne shall be established forever…” That’s the end of verse 16.
+Then, you get down to verse 24, when David’s praying to God, and David says, “And you established for yourself your people Israel to be your people forever.”
+Verse 25, “And now, O LORD God, confirm forever the word you have spoken…” Verse 26, “Your name will be magnified forever…” Verse 29, “Now therefore may it please you to bless the house of your servant, so that it may continue forever before you.”
 When God’s saying these things, He’s saying, “What I’m putting in place now is going to last forever.”
-Now, that has huge ramifications for us in this room because if God put this in place in 2 Samuel 7, then this is still in place in the 21st century in this room today.
+Now, that has huge ramifications for us because if God put this in place in 2 Samuel 7, then this is still in place in the 21st century today.

-Like, we’re in what would be classified as forever, and we’re pretty much always going to be there.
-Like, eternity is being shaped here in 2 Samuel 7, and what God is saying here persists right now to this day in this room.
+We’re in what would be classified as “forever”, and we’re pretty much always going to be there.
+Eternity is being shaped here in 2 Samuel 7, and what God is saying here persists right now to this day.
 So, now, this text is really in our lap.
 This has huge ramifications for us.
 So, the picture is a continual seed will endure.
 “One from your line, your offspring, will endure forever.”
 That’s a bold statement.

 This is fascinating, what is being set up here, because what God is saying is that a son of David will be like a son of God.
 “He will be a son to me, and I will be his father.”
 That’s stout language, and it’s exactly what happens.
 Look in 1 Chronicles 22:6.
 This is David getting near the end of this life, and it says,